MehSalhi/ARN-Labos/Labo05_2/ARN-Report-Labo05.md

 We believe that our model is too influenced by the background due to a to different images set between our 3 classes.
 TODO: ARN IS FUN

+> finalize your report with some conclusions, summarize your results, mention the limits of your system and potential future work